 It’s summer and that means more Netflix movies and shows to enjoy.
 To help you get the most out of your Netflix membership, I put together three tips and tricks that will help you avoid the annoying buffering message, get better speeds, and find things that you really want to watch.

 Each week, I receive tons of questions from my listeners about tech concerns, new products and all things digital.
-Sometimes choosing the most interesting questions to highlight is the best part of my job.
-This week, I received questions about how to browse online anonymously, what the easiest way is to convert slides to digital, whether or not mosquito-repelling apps really work, and more.
+Sometimes, choosing the most interesting questions to highlight is the best part of my job.
+This week, I received questions about the lowest prices on Amazon, DNA database privacy, smart speaker buying advice and more.